Arithmetic on a very small elliptic curve

 First, we find the slope of the line joining the two points.

-Then we find the equation of the line by substituting the coordinates of PP into the equation of a line with the slope calculated above.
+Then we find the equation of the line by substituting the coordinates of P into the equation of a line with the slope calculated above.

 Now we substitute the equation of the line into the formula for the curve.